Darrin Camilleri

-Darrin Camilleri (born January 28, 1992) is an American politician from Michigan who represents the 4th District in the Michigan Senate since 2023.
+Darrin Quiroz Camilleri (born January 28, 1992) is an American politician from Michigan who represents the 4th district in the Michigan Senate since 2023.
 He previously represented the 23rd District in the Michigan House of Representatives.
 A member of the Democratic Party, his constituency includes several Downriver communities, including Brownstown, Gibraltar, Grosse Ile, Huron, Trenton and Woodhaven.

 Early life and education

 Camilleri was born in Dearborn, Michigan, to a Maltese-American immigrant father and a second-generation Mexican-American mother.
 He is the oldest of three children.
-After graduating from Gabriel Richard Catholic High School in Riverview, Michigan, he pursued a Bachelor of Arts degree in Political Science and Government from Kalamazoo College, which he received in 2014.
+After graduating from Gabriel Richard Catholic High School in Riverview, Michigan, he pursued a Bachelor of Arts degree in political science and government from Kalamazoo College, which he received in 2014.

 Professional life

 During his undergraduate studies, Camilleri served as student body president and worked as an intern for Congressman John Dingell; he credits this experience as "inspir[ing] him to think it was possible to run for an elected office to serve others."
 For two years after finishing his bachelor's, Camilleri taught social studies at Consortium College Preparatory High School in southwest Detroit through Teach for America.

 Camilleri's first political experience came as a member of the Brownstown Parks and Recreation Commission.